atiq-cs/note/input/posts/pwsh/powershell-core.md

 _This article formerly titled as 'Powershell Frequently Used Commands.
 Even though the article is titled "core" it includes some Powershell contents as well.'_

+Powershell Core refers to Powershell versions 6 or later.
 More cmdlets are on the other article: `powershell-core-cmdlets`

 ## Initialization of Shell